Maybe you dread the idea of having to poop in a public restroom. Or maybe you instead worry you'll have an accident while you're out on the town.

 You can map out restroom locations along the way, he says.
 You can even download a bathroom locator app on your smartphone.
 If you’re flying on an airplane, choose an aisle seat near the restroom.

 Ask your doctor about antidepressants.
 Low-doses of these meds can reduce the pain signals that go from your gut to your brain.
 Because of that, doctors sometimes use them to ease anxiety and symptoms of diarrhea in people who have IBS or other gastrointestinal disorders.
-Ask your doctor if they might be helpful for you.
+Your doctor can let you know if this might help you.

 Don’t let fear control you.
 Just because you can picture yourself having an accident on a beach or elsewhere doesn’t mean you will.